 This is one of the typical genitive prepositions learned in German lessons, you can use it before or after the noun.
 The use as a postposition is a bit outdated, but there are still some fix expressions.

-Nowadays, in the spoken language, we use it not only always as a preposition but also with dative instead of genitive case!
+Nowadays, in the spoken language, we use it not only mainly as a preposition but also with dative instead of genitive case!

 - meinetwegen (because of me, for me/my sake, also: “I don’t mind”): This is quite an old expression.
 The genitive-s of meines, deines, ihres etc. becomes -t-: deinetwegen, seinetwegen, ihretwegen, unseretwegen, euretwegen.
 (In spoken language: wegen mir/dir/ihm/ihr/etc.)